wp-plugins/calais-auto-tagger/readme.txt

 === WP Calais Auto Tagger ===
 Contributors: dangrossman
-Tags: tags, tagging, tagger, semantic web, semweb, semantic, suggest, suggestion, post Requires at least: 2.7
+Tags: tags, tagging, tagger, semantic, suggest, suggestion, post, calais, opencalais Requires at least: 2.7
-Tested up to: 2.8.5
+Tested up to: 3.3.1
 Stable tag: trunk

 The plugin performs semantic analysis of your post text and suggests tags for you.